OmarK2804/Lol-Champion-Collection/README.md

 ### • Explain each layout widget in Flutter and their respective usage contexts!

+1) Container
+: Used to contain other widgets and provides properties for alignment, padding, margin, and decoration.

+2) Row and Column
+: Used to arrange widgets in a horizontal (row) or vertical (column) line.

+3) ListView
+: Used for displaying a scrollable list of widgets.

+4) Stack
+: Used to overlay widgets on top of each other.

+5) Expanded and Flexible
+: Used in combination with Row or Column to distribute space among the children.

 ### • List the form input elements you used in this assignment and explain why you used these input elements!

+I use 'TextFormField'.
+It is used to capture user input, such as text or numbers, and automatically handles common input-related tasks like validation and formatting.

 ### • How is clean architecture implemented in a Flutter application?